Positive curvature, torus symmetry, and matroids: Systole bounds for graphs of small Betti number

-{\bf Case 2:} For $i \in \{1,2\}$, there exist paths $p_i$ of length at most two connecting $u_i$ to $v_i$, where $u_1$ and $u_2$ are the endpoints of $e_3$.
+{\bf Case 2:} For $i \in \{1,2\}$, there exists a path $p_i$ of length at most two connecting $v_i$ to $e_3$.
+The paths may intersect, but this does not affect the argument that follows.
 We again apply the small cycle estimate to the $4$-cycle $C$ from Case 1.
-This time, note that there exists a cycle containing $f_3$, $f_1$, and $p_2$ that has length at most six and becomes a cycle of length at most four upon $e_2'$ and $f_1$.
-There is similarly another such four-cycle after removing $e_1'$ and $f_2$.
+This time, note that there exists a cycle containing $f_3$, $f_1$, and $p_1$ that has length at most six and becomes a cycle of length at most four upon removing $e_1'$ and $f_2$.
+There is similarly a cycle containing $f_3$, $f_2$, and $p_2$ that becomes a cycle of length at most four upon removing $e_2'$ and $f_1$.
 Therefore $\sys(G)^{-1} \geq 4$ by the same argument as in Case 1.

 If neither Case 1 nor Case 2 occurs, then $e_3$ has distance at least three from one of the edges, say, $e_1$.
 In $F_{13}$, there is no such pair of edges.
-In $F_{14}$, there is a unique pair of edges of distance three, so $G$ is realized by first attaching an edge $e_2'$ to $e_1$ and $e_3$ to obtain a rank 8 graph $H$ and then attaching an edge to $e_2'$ and $e_2$.
+In $F_{14}$, there is a unique pair of edges of distance three, so $G$ is realized by first attaching an edge $f$ to $e_1$ and $e_3$ to obtain a rank 8 graph $H$ and then attaching an edge to $f$ and $e_2$.
 Note that $H$ has girth six and hence is the Heawood graph.
 Therefore the proof in this case follows from the next lemma. \end{proof}

 \begin{lemma} If $G$ arises by attaching an edge $e$ to the Heawood graph $H$, then $\sys(G)^{-1} \geq 4$. \end{lemma}

 \begin{proof} Let $e_1$ and $e_2$ be the two edges in $H$ to which we attach $e$.
 By inspection of $H$, the distance between $e_1$ and $e_2$ is at most two.
 Therefore $e_1$ and $e_2$ lie in an arc $p$ of length at most four.